Santo Sepolcro, Pisa

+Historical background

-First documented in 1113 by Pisan chronicler Bernardo Maragone, the edifice is also signed with a plaque on a wall of the bell-tower that states (in Latin): Deustesalvet (Diotisalvi, literally "God Saves You"), architect of the baptistry, was the designer of the edifice.
-Though the construction of Pisa Baptistery across from the Cathedral lay forty years ahead (started in 1152).
-He probably managed to built no more than its ground storey in his lifetime, but the elevation plan of the "Zentralbau" is also considered to be designed by him due to its similarities with the earlier church of Santo Sepolcro.
+First documented in 1113 by Pisan chronicler Bernardo Maragone, the edifice is also signed with a plaque on a wall of the bell-tower that states (in Latin): [h]UIUS OPERIS FABRICATOR D[eu]S TESALVE[t] NOMINAT[ur].
+Diotisalvi, (literally "God Saves You") is best known as the architect of the Pisan Baptistery, for which construction across from the Cathedral started in 1152.
+He probably managed to built no more than its ground storey in his lifetime, but the elevation plan of the centralized building ("Zentralbau") is also considered to be designed by him due to its similarities with the earlier church of Santo Sepolcro.
+Another building attributed to him due to its central plan is the chapel of Saint Agatha (1132).

+Santo Sepolcro was most likely built for the Knights Hospitaller of St. John of Jerusalem (Ospitalieri di San Giovanni di Gerusalemme), and not for the Knights Templar as is often erroneously believed.
+The hospital of the order was built not far from the Arno river, just outside the city walls in the recently growing village of Chinzica.

 The church lends its name from the Holy Sepulchre in Jerusalem from which relics were brought to Pisa by archbishop Dagobert (tenure 1088–1105, he later became Latin Patriarch of Jerusalem) by the end of the First Crusade (1096–1099).
 For the veneration of these relics the church was built.

-And the centrally structured shape within a shape also resembles the Church of the Holy Sepulchre, as well as the Dome of the Rock, both located in Jerusalem, conquered by the Christians.
+Its origins are also manifest in the centrally structured shape within a shape which recalls the Church of the Holy Sepulchre, as well as the Dome of the Rock, both located in Jerusalem, then conquered by the Christians.

+The convent was later passed to the Knights of Malta, successors to the Hospitallers.
+From 1817, when the order was suppressed, it experienced a period of decay, until restoration work was undertaken in 1849, which brought to light the original floor level, which was now more than a meter below the level of the surrounding square.
+To restore the building to its medieval appearance, it was also decided to demolish the Renaissance loggia and the masonry vaults of the internal ambulatory, remove Baroque furnishings, and restore some windows.